 - Cravings for Temazepam

-Withdrawal from Temazepam isn’t typically fatal, but can be very uncomfortable and can also lead to complications such as dehydration from diarrhea and vomiting.
+Withdrawal from Temazepam isn’t typically fatal but can be very uncomfortable and lead to dehydration from diarrhea and vomiting.

 Safely Detox from Temazepam

 To correctly come off Temazepam, a doctor may have the patient gradually lower their dosage rather than stopping suddenly.
 This process can help reduce or prevent symptoms of Temazepam withdrawal from occurring.

 Before someone can receive addiction treatment for Temazepam, they have to detox from it.
 This requirement means either going through withdrawal cold turkey on their own, tapering down their dosage gradually until it leaves their system, or going through a supervised detox where they receive medical care as they go through withdrawal.
 It is recommended not to detox cold turkey due to problems that may occur through dehydration.